Arriva Trains Wales: History

 During March 2000, the UK government announced its plans to create a separate Wales & Borders franchise.
 In October 2001, the two National Express-operated franchises, Valley Lines and Wales & West, were reorganised, after which the new Wales & Borders franchise assumed responsibility for the majority of services in Wales as shown on its map.
 The services from Birmingham New Street to Chester, Aberystwyth, and Pwllheli operated by Central Trains were also transferred.
-In October 2002, a shortlist of Arriva, Connex/GB Railways, National Express and Serco-Abellio were invited to bid for the new franchise period.
+In October 2002, a shortlist of Arriva, Connex/GB Railways, National Express and Serco/NedRailways were shortlisted to bid for the new franchise period.

 On 1 August 2003, the Strategic Rail Authority awarded the new franchise to Arriva UK Trains.
 The new franchise was for fifteen years, with performance reviews every five years; Arriva Trains Wales took over the services operated by Wales & Borders on 7 December 2003.
 The next five-yearly review period concluded on 31 March 2013.
 On 28 September 2003, the services from Birmingham New Street, Crewe and Manchester Piccadilly to Llandudno and Holyhead, as well as those between Bidston and Wrexham Central and between Llandudno and Blaenau Ffestiniog, operated by First North Western, were transferred to the new Wales & Borders franchise.

 As a result of the Railways Act 2005 and the Transport (Wales) Act 2006, responsibility for the franchise was later devolved to the Welsh Government.
 Subsequently, the Welsh Government closely coordinated with Arriva Trains Wales in the management and development of the railway network within Wales.
 Changes included the introduction of direct services between North and South Wales, and the reintroduction of passenger services on previously freight-only portions of the Vale of Glamorgan Line and Ebbw Vale Line.